andrew-quintana/DeliveryRobot/README.md

 # DeliveryRobot
 ## Current State as of 09/13/2024
 I am testing the integration of my finite state machine.
 I have some bugs in the integration of SLAM and the dead reckoning of the acceleration vector generator, `movement.py`.
-At the moment it appears to have to do with my implementation of using an Apriltag (SLAM landmark) as the world frame. https://rainbow-canopy-94e.notion.site/FSM-Integration-697f25c21ac446ef96b8624a91028f0a?pvs=4
+At the moment it appears to have to do with my implementation of using an Apriltag (SLAM landmark) as the world frame.
+Here is a link to my FSM troubleshooting thread:<br>
+https://rainbow-canopy-94e.notion.site/FSM-Integration-697f25c21ac446ef96b8624a91028f0a?pvs=4

 ## Summary